We built a moorage location to store newly built pontoons before towing them to Lake Washington.

 Where in Grays Harbor were the pontoons moored and how did they get there?

 The pontoon moorage area was located on the south side of the Grays Harbor navigation channel.
 This location is approximately 1.5 nautical miles from the Grays Harbor shoreline near the Johns River.
 The moorage area is about 1 mile long, 700 feet wide, and set back 200 feet from the navigation channel.
 When each batch of pontoons was complete, the casting basin was flooded and the pontoons were floated out of the basin using tug boats.
 The pontoons then were inspected before being taken to the moorage location, where they were secured and stored.

 We worked with regulatory agencies, tribes and the local marine community to identify the pontoon moorage location.
 The location was selected because it met key requirements, including:

 - Adequate water depth

 - Clearance of charted navigation channels

-Where will the pontoons go next?
+Where did the pontoons go next?

 A tugboat tows a pontoon to the moorage location.